petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/building-clarity-on-liferay.md

 Developing this custom solution from scratch could lead to significant time and resource investment.
 A low-code platform with robust extension points would empower Clarity to address these complexities while saving money; It does this by reducing development time, lowering the development barrier, improving solution flexibility, and simplifying maintenance.

-Liferay DXP’s low-code capabilities provide all of these benefits, so clarity can implement their data structures, business logic, and user interfaces without writing code.
+Liferay DXP's low-code capabilities provide all of these benefits, so clarity can implement their data structures, business logic, and user interfaces without writing code.
 Clarity can also use client extensions to further extend the platform to their needs without incurring the overhead that usually comes with custom code. -->

 ## Clarity Personas